AutoLogicTools

 Does a longer car loan always save money each month?

-A longer loan often lowers the monthly payment, but it may increase total interest.
-Compare both the payment and total loan cost before choosing a term.
+A longer loan often lowers the monthly payment, but it can make the car cost more overall.
+Compare the payment, total interest, and ownership costs before choosing a term.

 Should I include taxes and fees in a payment estimate?